 Do not extract the files, only the single zip file can be used.

 Safari macOS users note that the default is for the zip file contents to be automatically extracted.
-On Safari go to Preferences > General and uncheck ‘Open safe files after downloading’.
-This link has screenshots to help with this.
+On Safari go to Preferences > General and un-check ‘Open safe files after downloading’.
+This link has screenshots for these steps.

 If you have joined the SiteWorks programme and completed your SiteWorks training and study Workbook you will be allocated a member of the SiteWorks Migration team.
 Assuming you have a Site Builder site your migrator will arrange for a Site Builder export zip file to be made available for you to download and install on Local.
 This export will essentially convert the content of your Site Builder site into the foundations of a SiteWorks site.